konodyuk/kts/README.md

-# Kaggle Tool Set

-kts is a working title, highly likely it will be changed to avoid legal consequences.
+## What is `kts` designed for

+The framework is designed to help people during data science competitions.
+It has tools to make some steps of a competition workflow easier.

 ## Getting started

-To install the package, just clone the repo to a directory included in `PYTHONPATH`.
+To install the package, just clone the repo to a directory included in `PYTHONPATH` or type `pip install kts` in the command line

-## What works by now

-- Base of feature engineering submodule
+Before starting new project, create a directory for it, go to that directory and type `kts init`

 ## How it works